'Theatre is the capacity possessed by human beings ... To observe themselves in action.' Augusto Boal

 Key Stage 3

-The aims and rationale of the curriculum in Y7- 9 in Drama are:
+The aims and rationale of the curriculum in Years 7- 9 in Drama are:

 To develop students to be able to use voice, movement, gesture and facial expression in a positive and confident manner.
 Through the methods of improvisation, acting, mime and physical theatre, supported by using a range of drama strategies, pupils will develop personal and social skills and grow in insight and understanding.